 This can be over coffee, at your home or office, in our studio, or through email and over the phone.
 We listen to your needs, tastes, and how each piece will be used.
 You might send examples of styles, colors, or napkin sketches of your ideas.

-From here a set of three dimensional drawings of your unique piece or space will be developed.
+From here a set of three dimensional drawings of your unique project or space are developed.
 Any necessary changes are made until you see exactly what you want.

 We remove any nails or other metal that may damage machinery.
 It is then kiln dried to bring the moisture content down to a level suitable for making furniture.
 This process also kills any bugs.

 Once the lumber arrives from the kiln it is planed to thickness, straightened, and cut to size.
-Using the same drawings we developed earlier, your piece get meticulously crafted and assembled.
+Using the same drawings we developed earlier, your piece gets meticulously crafted and assembled.

 While we wish we could send everyone their furniture as fast as those big box stores, these things take time.
-Our process can take 2-8 weeks from design approval to delivery.
+Our process can take up to 12 weeks from design approval to delivery.
 So be patient, it will be worth it.

-When we can we personally deliver and install your furniture.
-If not we can ship it directly to you, or we work with local white glove delivery/ assembly crews all over the country who can deliver and assemble your furniture.
+When we can, we personally deliver and install your project.
+If not, we can ship it directly to you, or we work with local white glove delivery/ assembly crews all over the country who can deliver and assemble your furniture.